 5. Strengthening relationships

-The full MCP strategic plan is available here: 2016-2021 Community Planning Program Strategic Plan
+Read the full 2016-2021 Community Planning Program Strategic Plan

-The Master of Community Planning program offers dual degree options with the Master of Geography, Master of Landscape Architecture, and Master of Public Administration programs.
-Please contact email@example.com for more information on dual degree options and requirements.
+The Master of Community Planning program offers dual degree options with the Master of Landscape Architecture and Master of Public Administration programs.
 The MCP program also participates in the Graduate School Second Master's Degree program.